 Add the wet ingredients to dry ingredients and stir until just moistened.

 Flip the pancake on the other side and continue to cook until is golden brown.

 Remove and serve with butter, maple syrup, or honey.
-I had mine with butter and black currant jam, which is one of my favorites jams out there.
+I had mine with butter and black currant jam, which is one of my favorite jams out there.